 ISO 14090 – Adaptation to Climate Change: Principles, Requirements and Guidelines (published July 2019)

-Embedding Training Through Coaching
+Embedding Training into Practice Through Coaching

 Training is intended as part of a programme to change practice.
 What training does well is to give the information needed to change our practice.
 Gaining knowledge and changing what is done are completely different processes.
 How well change actually happens depends both on the quality of the training and on what happens after training has ended.